-- A fast Nato neck which will help in easy sliding and bending (which a beginner will surely have to learn if he wants to get better).
+- A fast Nato neck will help easy sliding and bending (which a beginner will indeed have to learn if he wants to get better).

-- A solid spruce top with a good grain measurement, which gurantees rich authentic acoustic tones with good action and capable strings.
+- A solid spruce top with a good grain measurement guarantees rich, authentic acoustic tones with good action and capable strings.

-- The Yamaha guitar universe, which will provide excellent options for a future guitar upgrade once you get the hang of a guitar and move to an adanced level.
+- The Yamaha guitar universe will provide excellent options for a future guitar upgrade once you get the hang of a guitar and move to an advanced level.

 - The bridge pins may have to be replaced very soon.
-Also, frequent adjusting of the neck may be required to control the action sometimes.
+Also, frequent neck adjustments may be required to control the action sometimes.

 - There are no electronics attached.
-The absence of an electronic tuner and a pickup will disappoint users who want to play on-stage and keep changing the tuning of the guitar.
+The absence of an electronic tuner and a pickup will disappoint users who want to play on-stage and keep changing the guitar’s tuning.

 Yamaha FD01s Review Conclusion

-The Yamaha FD 01s is a solid spruce top acoustic guitar with a price less than $200.
+The Yamaha FD 01s is a solid spruce top acoustic guitar priced at less than $200.
 It features a Rosewood fingerboard and a Nato laminated neck, sides, and back.
-The guitar looks to be of a decent quality and promises to last long.
+The guitar looks to be of decent quality and promises to last long.

 The build and sound quality of the guitar are much better than most others for this price.
-Though it has some drawbacks like low-grade bridge pins, fluctuating action of the neck (though it isn’t a serious change), neither a pickup nor an electronic pickup built-in and no heavy bass.
+Though it has some drawbacks like low-grade bridge pins, fluctuating neck action (though it isn’t a severe change), neither a pickup nor an electronic pickup built-in, and no heavy bass.

-The drawbacks are very few and easily fixed – if at all a fix is required.
-The problem of the slightly changing action is present in most guitars, and can be solved once you get the hang of your guitar.
-The sound quality is what matters, and the Yamaha guitar delivers excellent results with a touch of refined treble.
+The drawbacks are very few and easily fixed – if a fix is required.
+The problem of the slightly changing action is present in most guitars and can be solved once you get the hang of your guitar.
+The sound quality matters, and the Yamaha guitar delivers excellent results with a touch of refined treble.

-The Yamaha FD01s is a perfect choice for beginners and even for more experienced players.
+The Yamaha FD01s is perfect for beginners and even more experienced players.
 It has excellent looks and a great body, which only adds to the already excellent sound of the guitar.
-It should certainly be among your top considerations for a guitar, and I believe it will be a good buy.
+It should undoubtedly be among your top considerations for a guitar and will be a good buy.